Bulletin

 Our reception desk is staffed from 8:15 to 12:15 on Sunday mornings to answer questions and provide support as needed.

-Today we celebrate the Third Sunday of Easter.
-The readings for today’s Mass begin on page 866 in your Hymnal.
+Today we celebrate the Solemnity of the Most Holy Trinity.
+The readings for today’s Mass begin on page 883 in your Hymnal.
 Please return your music booklets at the end of Mass to the table in the Narthex.

 Mass is about to begin.
 Let us take a few moments in silence to quiet our hearts, minds and phones so that we might reflect on the Lord’s presence and the Mystery of the Eucharist which we are about to celebrate.